uvalib/avalon-docker/README.md

 * Vim is available in the container
 * The first page load takes quite a while as webpacker builds the js assets allowing live code reloading
 * Attach to the container to edit the live instance, final changes need to go in `./avalon`.
-* `docker compose --build` will refresh the container with the contents of `./avalon`, but can be slow
+* `docker compose up --build` will refresh the container with the contents of `./avalon` and start up the stack, but can be slow